Comparing RQ and Celery for Lightweight Python Tasks

 Symptoms: Cloud spend spikes due to idle workers.
 False-positive worker disconnects trigger unnecessary restarts.
 Queue depth alerts fire too late.

 Root Cause: Default heartbeat intervals (10–30s) misfire under high network latency.
 Idle workers consume baseline memory without processing.
-Redis maxmemory-policy defaults to noeviction, risking silent job drops or OOM kills.
+Redis maxmemory-policy defaults to noeviction, which blocks new writes if memory is full rather than dropping jobs — configure it explicitly based on your durability requirements.

 Immediate Mitigation: